Realiserad/fish-ai/README.md

 ## 🤸 Additional options

-You can tweak the behaviour of `fish-ai` by putting additional options in your `fish-ai.ini` configuration file or by environment variables.
+You can tweak the behaviour of `fish-ai` by putting additional options in your `fish-ai.ini` configuration file or using environment variables.

 ### Change the default key bindings